MoHelmy/bioinfo-ans-DS-project-portfolio/README.md

-# The repository of the bioinformatics/data science project portfolio course
+# Bioinformatics and Data science Project Portfolio
 The repository of the bioinformatics/data science project portfolio course